Sign up to receive email updates

 If you prefer a tour given by one of my trained staff members, please select the United States Capitol option on the online form and we will be pleased to assist you.

-As of November 5, 2013, White House tours of the East Wing and Executive Residence will be open to the public.
+White House tours of the East Wing and Executive Residence are be open to the public.
 All tickets are provided to my constituents on a first-come, first-served basis.
-Due to the large number of visitors, please request them as early as possible in order to maximize your opportunity to receive the tour.
+During peak season, the White House receives up to 80,000 tour requests everyday so please request tickets as early as possible in order to maximize your opportunity to receive the tour.

 The White House is located at 1600 Pennsylvania Avenue, NW.
-Public tours of the White House are available for groups of 10 or more people.
-Requests must be submitted through one's Member of Congress and are accepted up to six months in advance.
+Public tours of the White House are available for groups up to 100 people.
+Requests must be submitted through one's Member of Congress and are accepted up to three months in advance.
 These self-guided tours are available from 7:30 a.m. to 12:30 p.m.
-Tuesday through Saturday (excluding federal holidays), and are scheduled on a first come, first served basis approximately one month in advance of the requested date.
+Tuesday through Saturday (excluding federal holidays), and are scheduled on a first come, first served basis approximately fourteen days in advance of the requested date.
 We encourage you to submit your request as early as possible since a limited number of tours are available.
 All White House tours are free of charge.
 Metro: McPherson Square.
 Please Note:Tours are subject to cancellations or time changes.
 For the most up-to-date information about touring and visiting the White House, call the 24-hour Visitors Office Info Line at 202-456-7041

 The Department of State allows constituents to request tours directly on their website.